datadvance/DjangoChannelsGraphqlWs/README.md

 # Send a message from your session.
 mutation send { sendChatMessage(chatroom: "kittens", text: "Hi all!"){ ok }}

-# Check there is a message from `sender` with your `sessionid` cookie value.
+# Check there is a message.
 query read { history(chatroom: "kittens") { text sender } }

-# Open another browser or incognito window in the same browser
+# Open another browser or a new incognito window (to have another
-# (the main idea is that each window(tab) has a unique `sessionid` cookie.),
-# subscribe from there, it waits for events.
+# session cookie) subscribe to make it wait for events.
 subscription s { onNewChatMessage(chatroom: "kittens") { text sender }}

-# Send something again to check subscription triggers.
+# Send another message from the original window and see how subscription
+# triggers in the other one.
 mutation send { sendChatMessage(chatroom: "kittens", text: "Something ;-)!"){ ok }}
 ```